YINGDAT/CrossyCarts/docs/final.md

 ## Evaluation

+In this section we will show clips of successful missions for our qualitative evaluation and showcase graphs for the quantitative evaluation.

 Pictured below is a table which shows an example of the agent on a track and how the q-table would get updated based on which block it gets off at.
 <p align="center">